 TITLE 86: REVENUE

-Section 100.2430 Addition and Subtraction Modifications for Transactions with 80-20 Companies
+Section 100.2430 Addition and Subtraction Modifications for Transactions with 80/20 and Noncombination Rule Companies

-a) For taxable years ending on or after December 31, 2004, IITA Section 203 (as amended by Public Act 93-0840) requires a taxpayer, in computing base income, to add back deductions allowed in computing federal taxable income or adjusted gross income for interest expenses and intangible expenses incurred in transactions with a person who would be a member of a unitary business group with the taxpayer, if not for the 80-20 test.
-Public Act 93-0840 also amended IITA Section 203 to allow subtraction modifications that would insure that the addition modifications do not result in double taxation, and to provide exceptions in instances in which requiring the addition modifications would not be appropriate.
+a) For taxable years ending on or after December 31, 2004, IITA Section 203 requires a taxpayer, in computing base income, to add back deductions allowed in computing federal taxable income or adjusted gross income for interest expenses and intangible expenses incurred in transactions with a person who would be a member of a unitary business group with the taxpayer, if not for the 80/20 test.
+These provisions were expanded by Public Act 95-233 and Public Act 95-707 to also require the add-back of deductions for interest expenses, intangible expenses and insurance premium expenses when incurred in taxable years ending on or after December 31, 2008, in transactions with a person who would be a member of a unitary business group with a taxpayer if not for the prohibition in IITA Section 1501(a)(27) against including in a single unitary business group taxpayers who use different apportionment formulas under IITA Section 304 (the "noncombination rule").
+The noncombination rule was repealed by Public Act 100-22, so that the expansions of the add-back provisions in Public Act 95-233 and Public Act 95-707 have no application for taxable years ending on or after December 31, 2017.
+Taxpayers are also allowed subtraction modifications that would ensure that the addition modifications do not result in double taxation.
+Exceptions are provided for instances in which requiring the addition modifications would not be appropriate.

 b) Definitions

 1) Dividend Included in Base Income.
 "Dividend" means any item defined as a dividend under 26 USC 316 and any other item of income characterized or treated as a dividend under the Internal Revenue Code, and includes any item included in gross income under Sections 951 through 964 of the Internal Revenue Code and amounts included in gross income under Section 78 of the Internal Revenue Code.
-(IITA Section 203(a)(2)(D-17) and (D-18), (b)(2)(E-12) and (E-13), (c)(2)(G-12) and (G-13), and (d)(2)(D-7) and (D-8)) A dividend is included in base income of a taxpayer only to the extent the dividend is neither deducted in computing the federal taxable or adjusted gross income of the taxpayer nor subtracted from federal taxable income or adjusted gross income under IITA Section 203.
+(IITA Section 203(a)(2)(D-17), (D-18) and (D-19), (b)(2)(E-12), (E-13) and (E-14), (c)(2)(G-12), (G-13) and (G-14), and (d)(2)(D-7), (D-8) and (D-9)) A dividend is included in base income of a taxpayer only to the extent the dividend is neither deducted in computing the federal taxable or adjusted gross income of the taxpayer nor subtracted from federal taxable income or adjusted gross income under IITA Section 203.

 2) Foreign Person.
 A "foreign person" is any person who would be included in a unitary business group with the taxpayer if not for the fact that 80% or more of that person's business activities are conducted outside the United States.
 (IITA Section 1501(a)(30))